eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 X returns MyType: name=ID;
 Y returns MyType: name=ID count=INT;
 ```
 We now explicitly declare `MyType` directly in the grammar with the keyword `interface`.
-The parser rules `X` and `Y` creating Ast nodes of type `MyType` need to explicitly declare the type of the AST node they create with the keyword `returns`.
+The parser rules `X` and `Y` creating AST nodes of type `MyType` need to explicitly declare the type of the AST node they create with the keyword `returns`.

 Contrary to [inferred types](#inferred-types), all properties must be explicitly declared in order to be valid inside of a parser rule.
 The following syntax:
 ```